5,000 acres burn in Los Angeles-area brush fire

 The fast-spreading blaze broke out Friday and tore through the La Tuna Canyon Park area of the Verdugo Mountains, the Los Angeles Fire Department said.

-Hot temperatures and high winds on Friday in the Los Angeles area contributed to the “large plume growth and extreme fire behavior,” said the National Weather Service office in Los Angeles.
+Hot temperatures and high winds on Friday in the Los Angeles area contributed to the “large plume growth and extreme fire behavior,” the National Weather Service office in Los Angeles said.

 Police shut down all traffic on the 210 Freeway as the fire moved across the highway, officials said.
 It remained closed Friday night.